Evrid/Oil-painting-stroke-generation/README.md

 ----------------------------------
 MakeStrokeFinalVersion1SameColorTogether.m

-in this file, the order of stroke is by color and with standardized color.
+in this file, the order of stroke is by color and is drawn with standardized color.

 the result see 'MakeStrokeFinalVersion1SameColorTogether.jpg'